CRICJP

 MCC Law 21.1.1 states The umpire shall ascertain whether the bowler intends to bowl right-handed or left-handed, over or around the wicket, and shall so inform the striker.

-If the bowler after initial notification changes the arm with which he/she bowls without notifying the umpire, the Umpire shall call and signal No ball.
+If the bowler changes the arm with which he/she bowls without notifying the umpire, after initial notification, then the Umpire shall call and signal a “No ball”. Â

 Cricket NO BALL No. 2